 - Adding seeds to chia pudding, oatmeal, or yogurt parfaits

 I’ve never had any issue finding ground flaxseed at my local grocery store.
 So I usually buy that there and then purchase the other 3 seeds on Amazon.
-Here are the brands I use (these are NOT affiliate links):
+Here are the brands I use:

 Keep in mind that our hormones only reset once per month…so it may take a few cycles to really see results.
 I saw results after just one month, and each month got better and better.